Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 - Louisville has four wins against the spread in nine games this season.

-- The Cardinals have covered the spread once this season when favored by 3 points or more (in two chances).
+- The Cardinals have been favored by 3 points or more two times this season and covered the spread in one of them.

-- Louisville's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- Louisville has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- Louisville is 4-3 against the spread and 4-4 overall in games when it scores more than 22.6 points.
+- Louisville is 4-3 against the spread and 4-4 overall in games when it puts up more than 22.6 points.

-- When Louisville piles up more than 316.8 yards, the team is 4-4 against the spread and 4-5 overall.
+- Louisville is 4-4 against the spread and 4-5 overall when the team totals over 316.8 yards.

-- The Cardinals have turned the ball over six more times (12 total) than the Orange have forced a turnover (6) this season.
+- This year, the Cardinals have turned the ball over 12 times, six more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.